• Skip to main content

 • Makes for a fun change to your regular latte.

-• Can be made hot for a cozy winter drink vs cold to help you cool down in the summer.
+• Can also be made cold to help you cool down in the summer.

 • Very versatile and can be paired with more spices.